rails/rails/guides/source/getting_started.md

 $ bin/rails generate model Article title:string text:text
 ```

-With that command we told Rails that we want a `Article` model, together
+With that command we told Rails that we want an `Article` model, together
 with a _title_ attribute of type string, and a _text_ attribute
 of type text.
 Those attributes are automatically added to the `articles`
 table in the database and mapped to the `Article` model.